Skip to content

 }

-Note that structured bindings only support direct unpacking of one-dimensional arrays.
-You cannot write auto [a, b, c, d, e, f] = matrix;, because matrix is essentially an int[2][3], where the size is 2, not 6.
+Note that structured binding only supports direct unpacking of one-dimensional arrays.
+You can't write auto [a, b, c, d, e, f] = matrix, because matrix is essentially int[2][3]—its size is 2, not 6.

 Structs and classes

-If all non-static data members of a struct are public, it can be directly unpacked using structured bindings.
-The compiler binds them in declaration order:
+If every non-static data member of a struct is public, the struct can be unpacked directly.
+The compiler binds members in declaration order:

 cpp